danponce/eMovie/README.md

 **eMovie** is an Android application that provides information of movies.
 The goal of this app is to show some movies from TheMovie DB servers showing the "Upcoming" and "Top Rated" movies.
-When pressing any movie you can watch the details of it
+When pressing any movie you can watch the details of it.

 ## Developed with